gabedvdsn/FESStateSystem/README.md

 ---

 ### STATE PRIORITY TAG
 Priority tags are used to differentiate different levels (or contexts) of gameplay states and moderators.
+State actors can only be in one state at a time per defined priority level.

 ![image](https://github.com/user-attachments/assets/dcf5e454-b7e9-42c8-aca3-56fcf75751ce)